tarponjargon/webpack-bootstrap-flask/README.md

 <a  name="architecture"></a>
 ## Architecture

 The setup of the back-end is fairly straightforward Flask living in [`flask_app`](https://github.com/tarponjargon/webpack-bootstrap-flask/tree/master/flask_app), with routes and templates in the standard locations.
-Similarly, the front-end is in a standard "Javascript project" format, with app code living in `src` and npm packages in `node_modules`.
+Similarly, the front-end is in a standard "Javascript project" format, with app code living in [`src`](https://github.com/tarponjargon/webpack-bootstrap-flask/tree/master/src) and npm packages in `node_modules`.

 *(This is where somewhat merited complaints about modern web applications being overly complex kick in :D)*

-When webpack builds assets, it outputted files them in `flask_app/assets` *rather than* the traditional `dist` (directory and contents are automatically created).
+When webpack builds assets, it outputted files them in `flask_app/assets` *rather than* the traditional `dist`.
+That directory and contents are automatically created.

 [HTMLWebpackPlugin](https://webpack.js.org/plugins/html-webpack-plugin/) uses the template [`src/assets.inc`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/assets.inc) to generate and output `flask_app/templates/assets.inc`, which contains `<script>` and `<link>` tags pointing to the outputted webpack assets.
 Flask then includes in the `<head>` of the base template.
 That is how Flask is "aware" of the core assets webpack builds, and can serve them in the HTML.

-example of a webpack-generated `assets.inc` file's contents:
+Example of a webpack-generated `assets.inc` file's contents:

 	<script defer="defer" src="/assets/app.f13cf3a4ed3464457be4.js?f13cf3a4ed3464457be4"></script><link href="/assets/app.f13cf3a4ed3464457be4.css?f13cf3a4ed3464457be4" rel="stylesheet">